Skill Blitz Sale-mobile

 In this article

-Packet Sniffing: Types, Methods, Examples, and Best Practices
+What is Packet Sniffing?
+Types, Examples, and Best Practices

 A packet sniffing attack, or simply a sniffing attack, is a cyber-attack that involves intercepting and misusing content (like reading sensitive data) passing through a network in the form of packets.
 Unencrypted email communications, login passwords, and financial information are common targets for a packet sniffing attack.
 Besides this, an attacker may also use sniffing tools to hijack packets by injecting malicious code into the packet itself, which executes once it reaches the target device.